 Katherine Nesbitt – Producer & Director

 Katherine is a director originally from Belfast via a number of years in Glasgow where she studied MA Theatre Studies (Hons).
-She is about to direct ‘Jade City’ by Alice Malseed (Lyric Theatre New Playwright 2018) as part of the East Side Arts Festival in Belfast, after which she will assist Indhu Rubasingham on ‘Holy Sh!t’ by Alexis Zegerman at the Kiln Theatre.
+She is the director of ‘Jade City’ by Alice Malseed (Lyric Theatre New Playwright 2018) as part of the East Side Arts Festival in Belfast, after which she will assist Indhu Rubasingham on ‘Holy Sh!t’ by Alexis Zegerman at the Kiln Theatre.
 Recent credits include Associate Director on The Open House by Will Eno, directed by Michael Boyd (Print Room/Ustinov) and directing ‘boom’ by Peter Sinn Nachtrieb (Theatre503).
 Other work includes ‘The Ocean is Downhill from Everywhere’ (Imaginate), ‘When the Rain Stops Falling’ by Andrew Bovell (Tron Theatre), ‘The Company of Wolves’ by Angela Carter (Arches/Edinburgh Fringe) and ‘Attempts on Her Life’ by Martin Crimp (West End Festival).
 Assistant director credits include ‘iHo’ by Tony Kushner (dir.
 Michael Boyd), a JMK Regional Director award on ‘Swallow’ by Stef Smith (dir.
 Orla O’Loughlin), and ‘A Walk at the Edge of the World’ (Magnetic North) for which she was also touring Staff Director.

 She was Artist in Residence at Toonspeak Young People’s Theatre in Royston, and has trained with the JMK Trust and Young Vic Springboard programme.
 She relocated to London in February 2016.
 She has taken part in four residencies with Magnetic North, and in 2016 was Lead Artist for the first time.
 She is also a script reader for the Traverse and National Theatre of Scotland.